microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 8. Select "Import TMP essentials" button.
 "TMP Essentials" refers to TextMeshPro plugin, which some of the MRTK examples use for improved text rendering.

 9. Close the TMPPro dialog.
-After this you need to reload Unity, so close unity and re-open unity, then open your project and go back to the scene.
+After this you need to reload the scene, so close and re-open your scene.

-10. Finally, press the play button to start the scene and explore the scene!
+10. Finally, press the play button to start and explore the scene!
 You can use simulated hands to interact in editor.
+You can:
-Press WASD keys to fly around the scene.
-Press and hold right mouse to look around.
-Press and hold space bar to use a simulated hand.
+- Press WASD keys to fly / move.
+- Press and hold right mouse to look around.
+- Press and hold space bar to use a simulated hand.

-There's quite a bit to explore in this scene, have fun!
-Learn more about the components in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).
-You can also read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn more about in-editor hand input simulation in MRTK.
+There's quite a bit to explore here!
+You can learn more about the ux controls here in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).
+Also, read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn more about in-editor hand input simulation in MRTK.

 Congratulations, you just used your first MRTK scene.
-Now onto creating your own stuff...
+Now onto creating your own experiences...

 ## Add MRTK to a new scene or new project